betterworld-hub/earth-timeline/TERMS_OF_USE.md

 **Last updated: 10-Aug-2026**
 **Contact: betterworld.knowyourchild@gmail.com**

-> Working draft based on how the app actually behaves — not legal advice.
-Have
-> a lawyer review before publishing.
-Play doesn't strictly require a terms
-> document (a privacy policy is the mandatory one), but having one is sensible
-> once the app depends on a third-party service and presents scientific claims.

 ## 1. What this app is

 Earth Timeline is an educational visualisation.
 It shows approximate